-Now, while it may have been the case that the Yue-Ji were accompanied at various times by tribes or peoples of backgrounds different from that of the Yue-Ji, yet the number of distinct physical types, or phenotypes, to be found among the Yue-Ji and those perhaps with them, would still have been limited to just two types, the Mongoloid (with probable Dravidian admixture) and the Europoid.
-It is, therefore, of great significance that the Yue-Ji warriors were depicted as Mongoloid.
+Now, while it may have been the case that the Yue-Ji were accompanied at various times by tribes or peoples of backgrounds different from that of the Yue-Ji, yet the number of distinct physical types, or phenotypes, to be found among the Yue-Ji and those perhaps with them, would still have been limited to just two types, the Mongoloid (with probable Dravidian admixture) and the Europoid, or to a hybrid type of the two.
+In any case, it is of great significance that the visages of the Yue-Ji warriors were depicted as Mongoloid.

 It must also be remembered that kings in that day and age were themselves warriors.
 Kings ages ago did not sit on thrones and wait to hear how their warriors fared in battles.
 Kings led their armies and fought in the front.
-The representation of the Yue-Ji warriors as Mongoloid can be said, therefore, to have applied to the Yue-Ji, or Kushan, dynasty as well, that is, to the ruling family, even if some of the Yue-Ji or Kushan kings on their coins may have lacked a Mongoloid appearance.
+The representation of the Yue-Ji warriors as Mongoloid can be said, therefore, to have applied to the Yue-Ji, or Kushan, dynasty as well, that is, to the ruling family, even if some of the Yue-Ji or Kushan kings on their coins may have lacked a strictly Mongoloid appearance.

 The Tocharians, who spoke an Indo-European language, are known to have been Europoid, but they were, or rather became, connected with the Yue-Ji.
 The fact that the Tocharians are not represented as victors in the triumphal procession described above, may be taken as further evidence that the Tocharians were, in fact, brought into 'alliance' with the Yue-Ji and the Wusun (Asiani) through subjugation.
-It does seem to have been the case that they were.